malmgrenola/feed-us/README.md

 - [Shopping list](wireframes/shoppinglist.png) - Allows users to establish a shopping list where additional items can be added.
 - [Favourite meals](wireframes/favourites.png) - Allows users to see all meals set as users favourites.
 - [Meals details page](wireframes/meal.png) - let the user see the recipe details for the meal.
-- Set Random meals - If user does not want to find a meal its possible to use the random function in the weekly widget or the week page.
+- Set Random meals - If the user does not want to find a meal it is possible to use the random function in the weekly widget or the week page.
-- Custom 404 - Navigating to a page that do not exist will tell the user about the error. this works in Development and in Production.
+- Custom 404 - Navigating to a page that does not exist will tell the user about the error.
+This works in Development and in Production.

 ### Features Left to Implement